WiscADSL/nixhome/README.md

 3. If you'd like to use home-manager, add your home configuration to `programs/accounts/[your-username].nix`

-4. Send the pull request and ping the admins (as of Sep 2025, @XiangpengHao, @MikeWalrus) for review.
+4. Send the pull request and ping the admins (@MikeWalrus) for review.

 ## Fresh setup